Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Results

 Figure~\ref{fig:Inference_result} compares the inferred couplings from the proposed method with those from two baseline methods, LASSO (Least Absolute Shrinkage and Selection Operator) and OLS (Ordinary Least Squares) with a statistical test (see Method for details).
+LASSO is a popular method for network inference problems in general~\cite{han2015robust}(and others).
+It has also been applied to inference problems of the same type as ours, namely network inference from time-series~\cite{delabays2025hypergraph}.
+Extensions of LASSO, such as Signal LASSO~\cite{shi2021inferring}, have been successfully applied to network inference problems.
+However, to our knowledge, the adaptive LASSO has not been used before.
 The proposed method was able to infer the topology of the pairwise and three-body couplings with complete accuracy (Fig.~\ref{fig:Inference_result}, Proposed), with no false positives and no false negatives.
 OLS produced a considerable number of false positives for both pairwise and three-body couplings (Fig.~\ref{fig:Inference_result}, OLS).
 When the true interaction was pairwise only, the number of false positives was 16 (12 \%) and 23 (3.5 \%) for pairwise and three-body couplings, respectively.
 While LASSO gave a lower number of false positives than OLS, it gave the false positives when the true interaction was pairwise (Fig.~\ref{fig:Inference_result}, LASSO).
 When the true interaction was pairwise only, the number of false positives was 0 (0 \%) and 12 (1.8 \%) for pairwise and three-body couplings, respectively.
 Furthermore, the width of the arrow indicates that LASSO underestimates the coupling strength.
 These results suggest that the proposed method performs better than OLS and LASSO in inferring the couplings from the time series.
 In the next subsection, we systematically compare the inference performance of the proposed method with that of the baseline methods.